 USE ASSIGNMENT RUBRICS as CHECKLISTS to make sure you've satisfied all requirements!

-3. Your teacher will ONLY look in your H:/ICS3U folder for the project folders for submitted work and other assignments.
+3. Your teacher will specify the format and location in the Google Classroom to submit work and other assignments.

 The exceptions are Google Docs assignments specified by your teacher.

 4. Board and School policies will be followed in suspected cases of academic dishonesty.

 1. During tests, quizzes, assignments and other submitted work, protect your papers/tests/quizzes/ programs from

 wandering eyes.Copying of answers/work may affect all parties with identical and near-identical answers.